-- Raised Hand of Survival: A clear sign that Strategos is very much alive after fighting with Wrathia.
+- Raised Hand of Survival: Punching through a layer of cooled rock, no less: a clear sign that Strategos is very much alive after fighting with Wrathia.

 - You Are Number 6: Literally.
 Strategos appears to be a title rather than an actual name.
 Six actually referring to Six Sigma, however.